 Kits will be examined one at a time and notes as described in section 7.1.1 will be taken contemporaneously.
-As part of this process, one tube from each case will be selected for analysis and placed with the corresponding labeled headspace vials.
+As part of this process, one tube from each case will be selected for analysis.

 5.4.3.
 Sample pipetting